pooncs/learn_cv_with_cpp/Module_04/ex03_distortion_models/readme.md

 2. Implement forward distortion (Undistorted -> Distorted).
 3. Visualize the "pincushion" or "barrel" effect.

+## Analogy: The Funhouse Mirror
+A perfect camera is like a flat, perfect window.
+But real lenses are curved glass.
+*   **Ideal World:** Straight lines in the world appear as straight lines on the image.
+*   **Radial Distortion (The Curve):** The glass is curved like a magnifying glass or a fisheye lens.
+    *   *Barrel:* The center looks big, the edges look squashed.
+Straight lines curve outwards.
+    *   *Pincushion:* The center looks small, the corners are pulled out.
+Straight lines curve inwards.
+*   **Tangential Distortion (The Tilt):** The lens wasn't glued perfectly flat.
+It's slightly tilted.
+Things look stretched on one side.

 ## Theory & Background

 ### Normalized Coordinates